 Update 11 August 2022 – Amazon has announced that they’ll soon no longer support their .mobi format, but will use .epub instead.
-As of my testing today, the Send to Kindle app still requires the .mobi format, so we’ll continue to make that format available.
-However if it doesn’t work for you, try the .epub instead, as they’re essentially identical!
-We will provide further details as they become available.
+The Send to Kindle app still requires the .mobi format at this time, so we’re still making it available until the app has been updated.

 There are multiple ways of getting your books to your Kindle device, but this is the simplest:

 - On your desktop computer, log into the Members Area.

 - Go to the Content & Downloads page.

 - Scroll down to the book and press the View button.

 - Scroll down to the download links, right-click the Kindle/Mobi format and select Save Link As…, Save Target As…, Download Linked File As… or similar to save the file to your hard drive.
 Remember where you saved it!

 - Download the Send to Kindle app for Windows or the Send to Kindle app for Mac from Amazon’s website.

 - Install the Send to Kindle app, following the on-screen instructions.
 (Note, if you’re on macOSCatalina, Amazon haven’t updated their installer signing yet.
 To run the installer, right-click and choose Open and then agree to the security warning.
 If you just double-click, Catalina won’t let you run it.)

 - Sign into the Send to Kindle app using your Amazon login details.
 If you’ve turned on two-step verification in your Amazon account, you’ll need an additional code – click here for Amazon’s two-factor authentication instructions.